 Our energy flow or our chakras become clogged in thought.
 In order to gain control, inward focus is needed.

 Instead of using our senses, we can become silent, still, and thoughtless.
 We can concentrate on that which connects us to this world and provides us life.

 All the problems that occur on the outside begin within us and how we react to them.
 So, breathing techniques bring that attention inside, captures it, and dissolves it.

-When practicing pranayama, you are tapping into your true being: you as a soul stripped of your desires, egos, possessions, and worries.
-Once you have access to communicate with your soul, you can invoke a sense of peace inside yourself.
-The worries of the mind and body will lose significance as you face completeness within.
-Of course, this level of peace is achieved through long hours of devotion toward pursuing enlightenment.
+When practicing pranayama, you are tapping into your true being: a sacred soul free of desires, egos, possessions, and worries.
+Once you are able to communicate with your soul, you can invoke a sense of peace inside.
+The worries of the mind and body will lose importance as you realize completeness within.
+Of course, this level of peace is achieved through long hours of devotion toward connecting with the source of life.